 Research the rules for your municipality. *North Carolina law states that “…a woman may breastfeed in any public or private location where she is otherwise authorized to be, irrespective of whether the nipple of the mother’s breast is uncovered during or incidental to the breastfeeding.”
 This means that a breastfeeding parent is not in violation of indecent exposure laws.
 Click here to read the N.C.
 Gen. Stat. § 14-190.9 (1993).

 An older law signed in 1999, Public Law 106-58, refers specifically to breastfeeding on Federal Property: Section 647 states: “Notwithstanding any other provision of law, a woman may breastfeed her child at any location in a Federal building or on Federal property, if the woman and her child are otherwise authorized to be present at the location.”
-Click for more information from NCBC about breastfeeding in public.

-The Affordable Care Act mandates that employers are required to provide reasonable break time for employees to express breast milk for their nursing children.
+The Affordable Care Act mandates that employers are required to provide reasonable break time for employees to express their milk for their nursing children.
 The employer must also provide a place, other than a bathroom, for the employee to express breast milk.
 These requirements shall not preempt a state law that provides greater protections to employees.
 The United States Breastfeeding Committee (USBC) maintains a helpful information page on workplace support for breastfeeding in federal law.